-During the nine-month period ended September 30, 2021, the Company generated \$3.6 million in cash, versus \$5.3 million in the same period of 2020.
+During the year ended December 31, 2021, the Company generated \$482,000 in cash, versus \$3.5 million in 2020.
 The following activities during the period were responsible for the change in cash.

 The significant factors affecting the Company's operating activities were largely related to improved earnings, and working capital changes, as discussed below.
-Operating activities generated \$144.2 million in cash, before non-cash working capital changes, compared to \$95.9 million during the same nine month period of 2020.
+Operating activities generated \$163.8 million in cash, before non-cash working capital changes, compared to \$129.8 million in 2020, which was partially offset by an investment in non-cash working capital of \$114.5 million.

-During the nine-month period ended September 30, 2021, changes in non-cash working capital items used \$128.4 million in cash, compared to generating \$36.1 million in the same period in 2020.
-The increase in cash used in non-cash working capital was largely due to a combination of the results from the Acquisitions, and a significant increase in the levels of trade and other receivables and the unit cost of inventory.
-Construction materials pricing remained comparatively high versus the same period last year, despite the steep price declines since May 2021.
-Additionally, lower than expected sales volumes in the third quarter resulted in higher levels of residential lumber inventory.
-In comparison, the prior year period included a significant reduction in non-cash working capital, as the Company had successfully adjusted its working capital levels in response to the economic uncertainty caused by the Pandemic.
+During the year ended December 31, 2021, changes in non-cash working capital items used \$114.5 million in cash, compared to generating \$34.4 million in 2020.
+The increase in cash used in non-cash working capital was largely due to a combination of the results from the Acquisitions, and a significant, sales-driven increase in the levels of trade and other receivables and the unit cost of inventory.
+Construction materials pricing at year-end remained comparatively high versus last year, despite the steep price declines from May through August 2021.
+In comparison, prior year included a significant reduction in non-cash working capital, as the Company had successfully adjusted its working capital levels in response to the economic uncertainty caused by the Pandemic.

 Notwithstanding the impact of the market pricing and the Pandemic, the Company generally experiences higher levels of non-cash working capital during the first and second quarters, and a decrease in non-cash working capital during the third and fourth quarters, due to ordinary seasonal factors relating to the Company's business cycle.
-The change in working capital in the nine-month period was comprised of an increase in trade and other receivables of \$82.3 million, an investment in inventory of \$74.0 million, a decrease in prepaid expenses and deposits of \$2.3 million, and a net increase in trade and other payables and performance bond obligations of \$25.6 million.
+The change in working capital was comprised of an increase in trade and other receivables of \$83.5 million, an investment in inventory of \$68.6 million, a decrease in prepaid expenses and deposits of \$697,000, and a net increase in trade and other payables and performance bond obligations of \$36.8 million.

-During the period ended September 30, 2021, the previously discussed increase in cash consumed by seasonal working capital changes resulted in the Company's increased utilization of its loans and borrowings.
+During the year ended December 31, 2021, the previously discussed increase in cash consumed by seasonal working capital changes resulted in the Company's increased utilization of its loans and borrowings.
 Additionally, the Company utilized its existing loan facilities in order to finance the Hixson Acquisition and the L.A.
 Lumber Acquisition.
-As a result, the Company generated \$489.6 million of cash in financing activities, compared to using \$126.0 million in the same period in 2020.
+As a result, the Company generated \$454.5 million of cash in financing activities, compared to using \$157.7 million in 2020.

-The issuance of the previously discussed Unsecured Notes resulted in net proceeds \$317.1 million of cash, which were applied against the Company's existing loans and borrowings.
-Scheduled repayments related to the non-revolving term loan consumed \$2.0 million, consistent with 2020.
-Net repayment of equipment loans amounted to \$1.9 million, consistent with 2020.
-Payment of lease liabilities, including interest, consumed \$17.7 million of cash compared to \$18.6 million in 2020.
+The issuance of the previously discussed 2026 Unsecured Notes resulted in net proceeds \$316.5 million of cash, which were applied against the Company's existing loans and borrowings.
+Scheduled repayments related to the non-revolving term loan consumed \$2.7 million, consistent with 2020.
+Net repayment of equipment loans amounted to \$5.3 million, compared with \$4.1 million in 2020.
+Scheduled repayment of certain promissory notes consumed \$1.5 million, compared to \$1.6 million in 2020.
+Payment of lease liabilities, including interest, consumed \$23.6 million of cash compared to \$24.7 million in 2020.
 The Company's lease obligations generally require monthly installments, and these payments are all current.

-The revolving loan facility increased by \$144.3 million, compared to decreasing by \$71.3 million in the same period in 2020.
+In 2021, the Company borrowed an additional \$131.6 million on its revolving loan facility, compared to net repayments of \$83.1 million in 2020.
 The significant year-over-year increase in net advances from the revolving loan facility is a result of the previously discussed increase in cash consumed by working capital changes as well as partial financing for the Hixson Acquisition and the L.A.
 Lumber Acquisition.